 Shortlisted: Leeds Book Award, North East Teen Book Award, Cheshire Schools Book Award.

 Payback are an enigmatic organisation of teenagers who take the law into their own hands.
 If the government won't redistribute wealth fairly, Payback will.
 That means stealing from powerful, selfish organisations - corrupt lawyers, casinos, tax-dodging fat-cats - and giving the proceeds to those in need.
 When Tom Rendall, an ordinary teenager on his summer break, finds himself caught up in a Payback heist, he unwittingly becomes a their newest member.
 And life gets very complicated indeed.

 I'm just going to come right out and say it - I love this book.
-I may change my mind of course, but as I type this, I wanna hug the lovely little thing to my capacious bosom and sing it sweet and mellifluous ditties.
-I've always written about groups of young people coming together to try and achieve something, but with Payback I have a particular fondness for the interrelated gang members.
+I may change my mind of course, but as I type this, I want to hug the lovely little thing to my bosom.
+I've often written about groups of young people coming together to try and achieve something, but with Payback I have a particular fondness for the interrelated gang members.
 Two girls, two boys and a chaotic newcomer, each with their flaws, foibles and skill sets.

 Then there's the heists.
 The book opens with Payback stealing two Jaguars from a shopping centre and includes the theft of four thousand pounds' worth of rare whisky, a valuable earthenware vase from a lawyers' office, a famous pearl necklace from a country-house wedding show and a laptop from a speeding train.
 I loved planning and writing those scenes - it was like spending two summers inside a Steven Soderbergh movie.

 No bad thing, right?